Author Archives: Rowayton Library

 New Yorker Discussion Group

 Maybe you already have a subscription but only consistently glance at the cartoons?
 Or perhaps you yearn for in-depth reporting, written well without the prefab soundbites of TV news?
-Or you might just like to meet up with interesting individuals to talk about current events, the latest big hit on Broadway, upcoming museum exhibits worth a look all while enjoying a sip of wine and savory bites on a crisp fall evening.
+Or you might just like to meet up with interesting individuals to talk about current events, the latest big hit on Broadway, upcoming museum exhibits worth a look all while enjoying a sip of wine and savory bites on a chilly winter evening.
 If so, this group is for you!

 Kids Tech: Minecraft Mania